-Table 9 and Table 10 summarise the findings of the compliance audit.
+Table 9 summarises the findings of the compliance audit.
 This includes the opinions of independent auditors, and Clear Environment's audit opinion.

 In undertaking the audit, GreenPower Products that were found to comply with all criteria of Sections 3 and 4 of the Program Rules have received an unqualified opinion from Clear Environment (see Table 9 below).
-It is noted that Version 9.1 of the Program Rules was applicable to the 2015 Settlement Period.
+It is noted that Version 10 of the Program Rules was applicable to the 2017 Settlement Period.